ManimCommunity/manim/CODE_OF_CONDUCT.md

 ## Changes to Code of Conduct

-When discussing a change to the Manim Community code of conduct or enforcement policies, the Manim Community Code of Conduct team will follow this decision-making process:
+When discussing a change to the Manim Community code of conduct or enforcement procedures, the Manim Community Code of Conduct team will follow this decision-making process:

    * **Brainstorm options.** Team members should discuss any relevant context and brainstorm a set of possible options.
 It is important to provide constructive feedback without getting side-tracked from the main question.
    * **Vote.** Proposed changes to the code of conduct will be decided by a two-thirds majority of all voting members of the Code of Conduct team.
 Team members are listed in the charter.
 Currently active voting members are listed in the following section.